 ERG operates its own dedicated research network.
 This section describes this Internet network engineering testbed.
-The testbed feeds all research laboratories, an applications lab via CAT-5e, remote test sites on campus linked via fibre, and connection to the main campus network.
+The testbed feeds all research laboratories, an applications lab via UTP and fibre, remote test sites on campus linked via fibre, and connection to the main campus network.
 The links use Ethernet operating at 100/1000/10000 Mbps supported by a range of switches and routers, forming a number of "sandboxed" test networks.
 The network fully supports IPv4 and IPv6 and is multicast enabled.
-QoS support may be supplied when needed within the network.

 This testbed is used to support application-driven research, with a range of benchmarking and acceptance testing of satellite network equipment.

 To find more about opportunities for involvement or collaboration, please contact us.